bluzelle/swarmDB/README.md

 but the properties likely useful for a minimal swarm are summarized here:

-- "use_pbft" - use pbft consensus (instead of legacy raft code)
 - "bootstrap_file" - path to peers file (see below)
 - "debug_logging" - show more log info
 - "ethereum" - is your Ethereum block chain address, used to pay for transactions.
 For now, you will not be charged, and you do not actually need to own this address.